 Abstract

 Using machine learning to determine the number of contributors (NOC) in short tandem repeat (STR) mixture profiles has been shown to obtain good accuracy.
-However, such a model only outputs a prediction, which is not particularly informative to DNA-experts when estimating the number of donors.
+However, such a model is not particularly transparent as it only outputs a prediction but not how it got to that result.
 Therefore, we introduce eXplainable artificial intelligence (XAI) to help users understand why such predictions are made.
 Where previous attempts at explainability for NOC estimation have relied upon using simpler, transparent models that achieve lower accuracy, we use techniques that can be applied to any machine learning model.
 Our explanations incorporate SHAP values and counterfactual examples for each prediction into a visualization.
 Existing methods for generating counterfactuals have not attempted to handle correlated features, causing those techniques to find examples that are impossible given their feature combinations.
 Since the features derived from STR data for NOC estimation are highly correlated, such counterfactual methods are inappropriate.
 For this reason, we have implemented a new counterfactual method, ReCo, that generates realistic counterfactual explanations on correlated data.
 We show that ReCo outperforms state-of-the-art methods on traditional metrics, as well as on a novel realism metric.
 A user evaluation of the visualization demonstrates the opinions of end-users, which is ultimately the most appropriate metric in assessing explanations for real-world settings.

 Using machine learning to determine the number of contributors (NOC) in short tandem repeat (STR) profiles has been shown to obtain good accuracy.
-However, these predictions may not be fully understandable to the biologist user who is presented with these as a tool to help determine the number of donors.
-Therefore, we introduce the field of eXplainable artificial intelligence (XAI) to this problem, and to the audience in general.
+However, these predictions may not be fully understandable to the biologist user who is presented with these as a tool to help determine the NOC.
+Therefore, we introduce the field of eXplainable artificial intelligence (XAI) to this problem, and discuss its application to other problems in general.
 We apply XAI to NOC estimation by using a visual aid that incorporates explanations from SHAP values and counterfactual examples for each prediction.
 Existing methods for generating counterfactuals have not attempted to handle correlated features, causing those methods to find examples that are impossible given their feature combinations.
 Since the features from STR data are highly correlated, we have implemented a new method, ReCo, that generates realistic counterfactuals on highly correlated data.
 We show that ReCo outperforms state-of-the-art methods, with traditional metrics, as well as a novel realism metric.
 A final user evaluation demonstrates the opinions of end-users, a metric that we regard important in XAI studies.

 Introduction